 Preti completed her undergraduate degree in Theology at St John's College, Cambridge.
 She was editor of Varsity during this time.

 For over a decade she traveled and reported extensively on the plight of minorities worldwide for NGOs and international media, focusing particularly on Iraq.

-As well as holding an honorary fellowship at Jesus College, she is a Leverhulme Early Career Research Fellow at Warwick University, working in the Department of English and Comparative Literature and the Centre for Human Rights in Practice.
+As well as holding the position of Fellow Commoner at Jesus College, she is a Leverhulme Early Career Research Fellow at Warwick University, working in the Department of English and Comparative Literature and the Centre for Human Rights in Practice.